nghia-vo/sarepy/doc/source/toc/section1.rst

   Figure 1. (a) Reconstructed image. (b) Sinogram.

-Ring artifacts in the reconstructed image (Fig. 1a), corresponding to stripe artifacts in the sinogram (Fig. 1b), come from two major sources:
+Ring artifacts in a reconstructed image (Fig. 1a), corresponding to stripe artifacts in a sinogram (Fig. 1b), come from two major sources:

    1. Irregular responses of a detecting system.
    2. Uncorrelated pixels between images with sample (projections) and images without sample (flat-field or white-field images).

-**1.** The irregular responses of the detecting system is caused by defects in different parts of the system such as the non-linear response of a sensor chip, dust on optics components (lens, mirrors…), and especially a scintillator, which is the major contributor.
-Some defects of the scintillator are visible as shown in Fig. 2.
+**1.** Irregular responses of a detecting system are caused by defects in different parts of the system such as the non-linear response of a sensor chip, dust on optics components (lens, mirrors…), and especially a scintillator, which is the major contributor.
+As can be seen in Fig. 2, defects from a scintillator are clearly visible.

 .. figure:: section1_figs/fig2.jpg
   :figwidth: 50 %
   :align: center
   :figclass: align-center

   Figure 2.
-Flat-field image shows defects in the scintillator
+Flat-field image shows defects of a scintillator

-However, there are invisible defects which also result in stripe artifacts but can only be revealed by analysing the linear response of the detector.
-Analysis can be performed by acquiring projections through an X-ray absorber (e.g a glass plate) at different thicknesses by rotating the plate in the range of 0 degree to ~80 degree (making sure that the plate doesn't block X-ray completely) .
+However, there are invisible defects which also result in stripe artifacts but can only be revealed by analysing the linear response of a detector.
+Analysis can be performed by acquiring projections through an X-ray absorber (e.g a glass plate) at different thicknesses by rotating the plate in the range of 0 degree to ~80 degree (to make sure that the plate doesn't block X-ray completely) .
 Lines were fitted to the measured intensities of every pixel based on the Beer-Lambert’s law.
-The intercepts and slopes of the fitting results of all pixels (Fig. 3) help to reveal the underlying information about the quality of the scintillator.
+Intercepts and slopes of the fitting results of all pixels (Fig. 3) help to reveal the underlying information about the quality of the scintillator.